ae-utbm/sith/README.md

     pip install -r requirements.txt
     ./manage.py setup

-To load some initial data in the core:

-    python3 manage.py loaddata users groups pages

-You will be prompted for your Gitlab account, so you need some.

-To start the debug server, just run `python3 manage.py runserver`
+To start the simple development server, just run `python3 manage.py runserver`

+### Generating documentation

+There is a Doxyfile at the root of the project, meaning that if you have Doxygen, you can run `doxygen Doxyfile` to generate a complete HTML documentation that will be available in the *./doc/html/* folder.

-#### Dependencies:
+### Dependencies:
   * Django 1.8
+  * Pillow

 The development is done with sqlite, but it is advised to set a more robust DBMS for production (Postgresql for example)